 Currently, NIO offers battery swap technology as part of its broader BaaS strategy.
 This offering allows users to replace their empty batteries for charged ones, which eliminates the time needed for charging.
 The service is currently free for NIO users.

 NIO announced in May that it had completed 500,000 battery swaps.
 The news boosted the company’s and market participants’ confidence that the technology could work.

 NIO’s vision of renting batteries as an individual asset

 In January, NIO chairman William Li said, “We consider that the separating consumption of vehicles and batteries based on battery swapping can benefit users through using battery packs that are chargeable, replaceable, updatable and recyclable.
 Battery will be rented to users an individual asset.”

-With time, the initiative should do away with the need of owning a battery.
+With time, the initiative should do away with the need to own a battery.
 Under the BaaS service, NIO plans to sell cars with the option of not owning the battery.
-Consumers may also opt to rent batteries, reducing their initial investment in owning a car.
+Consumers may also opt to rent batteries, which would reduce their initial investment in owning a car.
 The option could also help them stay up to date with improvements in battery technology.